 Super Shorts (films 2 minutes and under)

 "The Lock Down Diaries" (films produced during quarantine)

-The Bridgeport Film Fest will take place July 23-25, 2021 in the historic city of Bridgeport, CT.
-Due to the uncertainty of the COVID-19 pandemic, we will follow up with these adjusted details in early 2021.
+The second annual Bridgeport Film Fest will take place July 22-24, 2022 in the historic city of Bridgeport, CT.
+Due to the uncertainty of the COVID-19 pandemic, we will follow up with these adjusted details in early 2022.

 AJ Mattioli: Director, Producer, and Founder of Mattioli Productions

 Emory Parker: Director, Writer, Actress, and Co-Founder Blue Slate Films

 Eugen Bräunig: Director, Writer, Editor and Co-Founder Macrofilm